Video Game Age Rating – Localizing Games for South Korea

 Interestingly, the GRB are particularly sensitive towards games that depict gambling.
 While subtle depiction of gambling is restricted to players aged 15 and over, most direct content is rated 18.
 Extreme cases of loss and/or gaining of assets may receive an outright ban.
 It’s important to remember that, no matter how conservative the content of your game may be, if it contains themes relating to gambling it will almost certainly be age restricted and possibly even banned.
 Consult the table below for more information on age rating in South Korea.

 (Table based on data from the Game Rating Board’s official guidelines)

-At MO Group International, our game localization team has years of experience in localizing video games for the Korean market, as well as for many other countries around the world.
+At MoGi Group, our game localization team has years of experience in localizing video games for the Korean market, as well as for many other countries around the world.
 We can advise you on how to meet the requirements for certain age ratings in different countries, enabling you to reach as wide an audience as possible and target the players that you wish to target.
 Our localization process will provide you with a linguistic and culturally accurate translation.